Broken Links = Missed Opportunities

 View tool: Google Webmaster Tools

-A completely free tool from Google & as with ScreamingFrog above it is well featured above & beyond link checking.
+A completely free tool from Google & as with ScreamingFrog above it is well featured above and beyond link checking.
 The crawl errors section of Webmaster Tools is the area where we can further understand how Google is indexing / crawling your website.
 Google split out the errors into Sitemap related, not found & restricted by robots.txt.
 Webmaster tools tends to be a good few days old so do bear this in mind when looking at the data.

 3. Xenu Link Sleuth